bugzilla/bugzilla/docs/en/rst/using/finding.rst

 ===============

-The Advanced Search page is used to produce a list of all bugs fitting exactly-defined criteria. `You can play with it on Landfill <http://landfill.bugzilla.org/bugzilla-tip/query.cgi?format=advanced>`_.
+The Advanced Search page is used to produce a list of all bugs fitting exact criteria. `You can play with it on
+Landfill <http://landfill.bugzilla.org/bugzilla-tip/query.cgi?format=advanced>`_.

 Advanced Search has controls for selecting different possible